mOctave/mapgen/README.md

 - Color definitions for the colors `map name`, `map link`, `map wormhole`, and `message log importance high`
 - A definition for the government `Uninhabited`

 On top of the `game directory`, you can define as many `plugin directory`s as you want.
 Image paths will be resolved in reverse order, so the last plugin you define will be the first place the generator looks for images (and the `game directory` will be the last).
-I can't guarantee that conflicts between data will be resolved nearly as well, so attempt to map conflicting plugins at your own risk.
+I can't guarantee that conflicts between data will be resolved nearly as well, so map conflicting plugins at your own risk.

 ### Viewports